coleifer/peewee/docs/peewee/query_examples.rst

     createdb peewee_test
     psql -U postgres -f clubdata.sql -d peewee_test -x -q

-To create the schema using Peewee, you can run the following:
+To create the schema using Peewee, without loading the sample data, you can run the following:

 .. code-block:: python